Want to Build a Mobile Product for the App Store? Meet iOS Instructor Jim

 For example, with the moving startup Makespace, one team of students built a floorplan app called 4Plan that lets you visually design a space.
 If you want to take a look, you can find it in the app store!

-Disclaimer: The information in this blog is current as of 4 May 2016.
+Disclaimer: The information in this blog is current as of May 4, 2016.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.